velickovicdj/A315-54K-34P6-OpenCore/README.md

 OpenCore, drivers, and kexts are always up to date!

 :warning: **DISCLAIMER:**
-This is not a guide nor a plug-and-play EFI folder, refer to [Dortania](https://dortania.github.io/getting-started/) before doing anything.
+This is not a guide, please refer to [Dortania](https://dortania.github.io/getting-started/) before doing anything.
 I am not responsible for any damage.
 This OpenCore configuration is optimized for my specific hardware, so please use it only as a reference or if you happen to have the same/similar hardware.

 <img src="assets/screenshot.jpg">